 Gradual entry into a new environment in the company of a parent/guardian is very important for some children.
 This is necessary to allow trust to develop between the educator, the parent/guardian and your child.
-It is mandatory for parents/guardians to set up a meeting with the Child Care Supervisor before the child starts coming to the centre in order to discuss a gradual entry plan.
+Parents/guardians must set up a meeting with the Child Care Supervisor before the child starts coming to the centre in order to discuss a gradual entry plan.
 This meeting must take place at the centre during operating hours.
 Please make an appointment as soon as possible.